department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/conversation-guide.md

     - on what device(s)--computer, tablet, or smartphone?

 ## Screen sharing
 I would like you to share your screen with me so I can watch you use a specific website.
-I'll need to see only a blank web browser window for now.
+I'll need to see your desktop.
+You should first close any other applications that you don't want me to see.
 *(refer to Screen sharing instructions above, if needed)*

 - *NOTE how to share URL: dictate / Zoom chat / email / text*